EstSoftOrmi3FinalProject/SchoolTalks-Backend/README.md

 -   문제:

 ```
-You can run 'openai migrate' to automatically upgrade your codebase to use the 1.0.0 interface.
+You can run 'openai migrate' to automatically upgrade your codebase to use the 1.0.0 interface.

 Alternatively, you can pin your installation to the old version, e.g. `pip install openai==0.28`
 ```